-With this approach, we can examine complex patterns within non-identical structures comprised of non-identical parts.
-As an extreme example, if we were to find sets of entirely different objects (pebbles, bits of wood, etc.) joined by lengths of string on a beach, we could then construct G using "any object" as a vertex and "joined by string" as an edge.
+With this approach, we can examine complex patterns within non-identical structures comprising non-identical parts.
+As an extreme example, if we were to find sets of entirely different objects (pebbles, bits of wood, etc.) joined by lengths of string on a beach, we could then construct G using 'any object' as a vertex and 'joined by string' as an edge.
 If the objects were all joined in pairs, then G would be simple and indeed one could imagine plausible physical effects for such a phenomenon.
 However, if G were particularly complex and abundant, i.e. the same complex pattern were found in multiple locations, one would have to consider that some biological agency was involved.
-Note here that characteristics such as the lengths of the string or the shapes of the object are not considered - the connected structures could be entirely different sizes and made of completely different things, but the identical complex connectivity motif common to all of them would be enough to make a judgement on the probability of naturally occurring origin from that perspective alone.
+Note here that characteristics such as the lengths of the string or the shapes of the object are not considered-the connected structures could be entirely different sizes and made of completely different things, but the identical complex connectivity motif common to all of them would be enough to make a judgement on the probability of a naturally occurring origin from that perspective alone.

-Finding threshold between non biological and biological systems
+7. Finding threshold between non-biological and biological systems

-In order to assess a reasonable threshold for a given set of objects, we can examine the likelihood of objects of varying complexity being constructed randomly [28].
+To assess a reasonable threshold for a given set of objects, we can examine the likelihood of objects of varying complexity being constructed randomly [28].
 For example, if we examine a large random text string, and look at the abundance of repeating fragments up to a certain size, we can get some idea of how the abundance of repeated fragments of increasing size drops off as the size increases.
-To illustrate this point, we have generated a random string of 100,000 characters and plotted the number of repeats of string fragments of different sizes up to size 8 (see Figure 6).
-We can see here in plot 1 that the number of repeated units drops off dramatically (note that the y-axis is logarithmic in plots 1 and 2), with very few repeats above length 4 or 5.
-By splicing in the word "complex" 1000 times at random positions (plot 2) we dramatically increase the number of repeating units at larger sizes.
-The difference in the number of repeats can be seen in plot 3, with a large difference starting at size 4.
+To illustrate this point, we have generated a random string of 100 000 characters and plotted the number of repeats of string fragments of different sizes up to size 8 (figure 6).
+We can see here in plot (a) that the number of repeated units drops off dramatically (note that the y-axis is logarithmic in plots (a) and (b)), with very few repeats above length 4 or 5.
+By splicing in the word 'complex' 1000 times at random positions (plot (b)), we dramatically increase the number of repeating units at larger sizes.
+The difference in the number of repeats can be seen in plot (c), with a large difference starting at size 4.
 From this we can tell that we would expect to find a rather large number of repeats of size 2 and 3, but finding any abundance of repeated strings of size 7 or 8 suggests some internal structure.
-We can then set a reasonable threshold at 3 to 5 sigma higher than the random data, suggesting that if we find an abundance of repeats of greater sizes we have a biosignature.
+We can then set a reasonable threshold at 3-5 sigma higher than the random data, suggesting that if we find an abundance of repeats of greater sizes, we have a biosignature.

-Figure 6: Plot 1 (top) - number of repeated substrings of each size in a 100,000 character random text string.
-Plot 2 (middle) - as in plot 1 but where the same random string has the word 'complex' inserted at random locations 1000 times.
-Plot 3 (bottom) - The difference in the number of repeated substrings between Plot 2 and Plot 1.
+Figure 6. (a) Number of repeated substrings of each size in a 100 000 character random text string. (b) As in (a) but where the same random string has the word 'complex' inserted at random locations 1000 times. (c) The difference in the number of repeated substrings between (b) and (a).
+(Online version in colour.)

 Although a useful indicator, this thresholding exercise does not capture the full details of the complexity measure.
-A stochastic model is currently in development to give a more accurate assessment of populations of larger structures being found amongst all the structures that could be created in the same time period.
-This will be then developed in synergy with an experimental system to investigate if a given dataset contains a biosignature or not.
+A stochastic model is currently in development to give a more accurate assessment of populations of larger structures being found among all the structures that could be created in the same time period.
+This will then be developed in tandem with an experimental system to investigate if a given dataset contains a biosignature or not.

-Variant: Recursive Tree Complexity
+8. Variant: Recursive Tree Complexity